hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 #### Rooting via [tch-exploit](https://github.com/BoLaMN/tch-exploit) (Telstra models only)

 tch-exploit implements rooting via the wan port by emulating tr-069.
-It has been tested working with some firmware from v15 - v18
+It has been tested working with firmware from v15 - v18

  | Model Number    | Mnemonic | ISP Product Names
  |:----------------|:---------|:--------------------------